a1928375/E-Commerce-Company-problems/README.md

 3.
     (1) Given two rectangles, determine if they overlap.
 The rectangles are defined as a Dictionary, for example:

+     r1 = {'x': 2 , 'y': 4, 'w':5, 'h':12}
-     r1 = {# x and y coordinates of the bottom-left corner of the rectangle 'x': 2 , 'y': 4,
+           # x and y coordinates of the bottom-left corner of the rectangle
            # Width and Height of rectangle
-          'w':5,'h':12}

      (2) If the rectangles do overlap, return the dictionary which describes the overlapping section